It’s difficult dealing with a Dachshund who has separation anxiety.

 Have you figured out the catch?

 Yes.
-The only way we were finally able to make any progress in helping Emma overcome her fear was to only leave her home alone for as long as she could handle.
+The only way we were finally able to make any progress in helping our dog overcome her fear was to only leave her home alone for as long as she could handle.
 At first that meant less than 10 seconds.

 Thankfully, the world is full of wonderful people, and my husband and I were able to build a support network of friends and professional pet sitters who would keep Emma company when we couldn’t be home.